 astropy itself may result in a corrupted installation.

 astropy has the following strict requirements:

-astropy also depends on other packages for optional features:
+astropy also depends on a number of other packages for optional features.

 xmllint: To validate VOTABLE XML files.
 This is a command line tool installed outside of Python.